 Is an active participant in the committee's annual evaluation and planning efforts.

 Thank you for your interest in serving on an ACFE Committee.
-The application process for 2014 is now closed.
+The application process is open.
+Apply now.

 Volunteer in Your Local ACFE Chapter